HarryHy/wire_protocols/README.md

 - If you want to switch to another user while chatting, simply type `\switch` and return to the choose talkto user page.

 ## Quit the chatroom
-- If you want to delete your account, simply type `\exit` during the chat.
+- If you want to Quit this chatroom and close your account, simply type `\exit` during the chat.
--
+- You can also use keyboard interrupt to quit this program.
+This will not close the server.

 ## Delete your account
 - If you want to delete your account, simply type `\delete` during the chat.